Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

-In this work, we consider the application of WL sampling to a fixed lattice model of the AlTiCrMo high-entropy alloy as a benchmark system, which is classified as a refractory high-entropy superalloy~\cite{miracle_refractory_2020} and forms a (partially) chemically ordered structure with decreasing temperature~\cite{chen_crystallographic_2019, woodgate_emergent_2025}.
-The parallelisation schemes considered in this study are implemented within the \textsc{Brawl} package~\cite{naguszewski_brawl_nodate}, which focuses specifically on fixed-lattice simulations of substitutional alloys.
+In this work, we consider the application of WL sampling to a fixed lattice model describing the internal energy of a substitutional alloy.
+As benchmark systems, we select the AlTiCrMo high-entropy alloy, as well as the binary CuZn system.
+AlTiCrMo is classified as a refractory high-entropy superalloy~\cite{miracle_refractory_2020} and forms a (partially) chemically ordered structure with decreasing temperature~\cite{chen_crystallographic_2019}.
+In the context of the present work, AlTiCrMo represents a complex system with competing interactions, multiple phase transitions, and a wide range of possible ordered configurations~\cite{woodgate_emergent_2025}.
+By contrast, CuZn is a well-studied binary alloy which unambiguously undergoes a single phase transition from a disordered bcc (A2) structure to an ordered B2 structure at intermediate temperatures~\cite{khan_density-functional_2016}.
+It thus represents a simpler system than AlTiCrMo and allows us to examine how our proposed parallelisation strategies perform on model systems of varying complexity.

+The parallelisation schemes considered in this study are implemented within the \textsc{BraWl} package~\cite{naguszewski_BraWl_2025}, which focuses specifically on fixed-lattice simulations of substitutional alloys.
 In particular, the code implements the Bragg--Williams model~\cite{bragg_effect_1934, bragg_effect_1935}, which describes the internal energy of a given alloy as a sum over atom-atom effective pair interactions, which are assumed to have finite range.
 Explicitly, this Hamiltonian takes the form